 Why should I use LiDAR Services?

-Capturing point cloud data using LiDAR technology allows Geolucix to swiftly provide reliable design-grade data to our clients in a fraction of the time it would take to collect this information using traditional ground surveying methods.
+Capturing point cloud data using LiDAR technology allows Geolucix to swiftly provide reliable survey-grade data to our clients in a fraction of the time it would take to collect this information using traditional ground surveying methods.
 As a result, our clients are able to more efficiently utilize their field staff and reallocate resources to more projects.
 Geolucix LiDAR scanning services also help alleviate the need and risks involved with sending technicians into treacherous and unsafe conditions, which in turn can complement and improve field safety procedures.